play and creativity

 The final session

 When the course of therapy comes to an end, it is crucial that a child feels they have the autonomy to choose what happens to their work.
-This means giving them time to revisit the contents of their box and extract what they don't want to keep.
-They are given a choice to throw what they don't want away, or leave it with me to hold on to.
-The box and remaining contents is then theirs to take away.
+This means thinking with them about their box, and whether it should be left with me or taken home for the rest of the world to see.